Garden Island Naval Precinct

-The Garden Island Naval Precinct is a heritage-listed naval base and defence precinct located at Cowper Wharf Roadway in the inner eastern Sydney neighbourhood of Garden Island in the City of Sydney local government area of New South Wales, Australia.
+The Garden Island Naval Precinct is a heritage-listed naval base and defence precinct located at Cowper Wharf Roadway in the inner eastern Sydney neighbourhood of Garden Island, New South Wales, Australia.
 The precinct was built from 1856.
 It includes the HMAS Kuttabul naval base, formerly known as HMAS Penguin.
 The property is owned by Australian Department of Defence.
 It was added to the Commonwealth Heritage List on 22 June 2004 and the New South Wales State Heritage Register on 12 November 2004.

 History

 The Garden Island Naval Precinct, incorporates Fleet Base East, including the Garden Island Dockyard and adjacent facility Sydney Maritime Headquarters (MHQ) at Potts Point.
 The precinct is the main naval base in Australia and has the largest repair and refitting dockyard in Australia.
-Originally established as a British naval Depot, the island developed slowly from the early colonial days, with the greatest spurt occurring during World War II.
+Originally established as a British naval depot, the island developed slowly from the early colonial days, with the greatest spurt occurring during World War II.
 This period saw massive building programs including the construction of the Captain Cook Graving Dock and land reclamation by 1945 that joined the island to the mainland at Potts Point.
 The dock was then the largest of its kind in the southern hemisphere.
 The Garden Island facility was for a long period known as HMAS Penguin, after the survey vessel, later depot ship, built in 1876.
 The Garden Island establishment was commissioned at HMAS Penguin until 1 January 1943.
 At this time, the base was renamed HMAS Kuttabul in memory of the loss of that depot ship in the Japanese attack of Sydney Harbour.